1

 Who We Are:

-AMIRI's culture and contemporary vision prioritizes quality, creativity, and innovation in every facet of the business.
-Founder and Creative Director Mike Amiri continues to safeguard and shape the artistic vision of the brand and design studio.
+AMIRI's culture and contemporary vision prioritize quality, creativity, and innovation across every facet of the business.
+Founder and Creative Director Mike AMIRI continues to safeguard and shape the artistic vision of the brand and design studio.

-As the brand's presence expands globally and is one of the fastest-growing businesses in the U.S. luxury fashion market, AMIRI is looking for visionary individuals with a creative and entrepreneurial mindset to join our team!
+As the brand's presence expands globally and continues to emerge as one of the fastest-growing businesses in the U.S. luxury fashion market, AMIRI is seeking visionary individuals with a creative and entrepreneurial mindset to join our team.

 AMIRI logo